Mini Piling Ground Investigation Requirements

 • In-situ testing such as Standard Penetration Tests (SPT) or Cone Penetration Tests (CPT)

-These methods provide detailed data on soil strength, composition and behaviour, allowing engineers to design the foundation accurately.
+These methods provide detailed data on soil strength, composition, and behaviour.
+They allow engineers to design the foundation with accuracy.

 Understanding Ground Conditions for Piling Design

-Ground conditions can vary significantly, even across a small site.
-A ground investigation identifies these variations and determines how deep piles need to be installed to reach stable strata.
+Ground conditions can vary, even across a small site.
+A ground investigation identifies these variations.
+It determines the pile depth needed to reach stable strata.

 This is particularly important on sites with: